chrismytton/chrismytton.github.io/_posts/2019-09-29-septembers-books-and-links.md

 **[Steal Like an Artist](https://austinkleon.com/steal/) and [Show Your Work!](https://austinkleon.com/show-your-work/) by Austin Kleon**

 I re-read both of these this month.
 Both are excellent and inspiring books that I highly recommend any vaguely creative people reading.
 They're quite small, you can read them both in a few hours, but they're jam-packed with advice on finding inspiration, sharing the work you create, and sustaining creativity.
 These two books are actually part of a trilogy, the third book of which is called "Keep Going".
 I haven't got a copy of that yet but it's on my wishlist.
-Austin's [blog](https://austinkleon.com) is an fantastic source of inspiration on art and writing, he really practices what he preaches.
+Austin's [blog](https://austinkleon.com) is a fantastic source of inspiring art and writing, he really practices what he preaches.

 ## Links